Leena Gangopadhyay

 Leena Gangopadhyay is an Indian writer, producer, and director, primarily associated with the Tollywood film industry.
 As of January 2024, she serves as the Chairperson of West Bengal Commission for Women.

 She is one of the founders of Kolkata based production company Magic Moments Motion Pictures along with Saibal Banerjee.
-She is also a Director, Script and Story writer in Organinc Studios, owned by her son Arka Ganguly.
+She is also a director, script and story writer in Organinc Studios, owned by her son Arka Ganguly.

+However, After 9 years as a chief of West Bengal Commission for Women, in May 2026, she officially resigned from the post ahead of widespread controversy in the Bengali film industry after the tragic accidental drowning of actor Rahul Arunoday Banerjee during filming of Bhole Baba Par Karega.
+The incident drew criticism from industry technicians and actors regarding workplace safety and accountability, which prompted her decision to step down to ensure a transparent investigation.
+Her departure also coincided with a major political transition in the state following the 2026 Assembly elections as BJP win over Trinamool Congress in West Bengal.